szwacz/fs-jetpack/README.md

 ## <a name="cwd"></a> cwd([path])
-Returns Current Working Directory (CWD) path, or creates new jetpack object with different CWD.
+Returns Current Working Directory (CWD) for this instance of jetpack, or creates new jetpack object with given path as its internal CWD.
+**Note:** fs-jetpack never changes value of `process.cwd()`, the CWD we are talking about here is only internal value inside every jetpack object, and is completely separated from `process.cwd()`.

 **parameters:**
 `path` (optional) path to become new CWD.
 Could be absolute, or relative.
-If relative path given new CWD will be resolved basing on current CWD.
+If relative path given new CWD will be resolved basing on current CWD of this jetpack object.

 **returns:**
 If `path` not specified, returns CWD path of this jetpack object.
 For main instance of fs-jetpack it is always `process.cwd()`.
 If `path` specified, returns new jetpack object (totally the same thing as main jetpack).
-The new object resolves paths according to its inner CWD, not the global one (`process.cwd()`).
+The new object resolves paths according to its internal CWD, not the global one (`process.cwd()`).

 **examples:**
 ```javascript